-Access to finance on performance of Small and Medium-scale Enterprises

-This section presents results associated with testing the third NOBIS hypothesis, which examines whether access to finance has an influence on performance.
+Access to finance on performance of Small and Medium-scale Enterprises This section presents results associated with testing the third hypothesis, which examines whether access to finance has an influence on performance.
 The path coefficient between access to finance and performance in Table 35 and 36 is positive and significant.
 Access to finance is one of the major obstacles to SME performance.
 SMEs should be able to perform better if they have a greater ability to access finance.
 Thus, this hypothesis is accepted.
 Owners/managers who believed they could overcome the barrier to accessing external finance tended to be more satisfied with their business performance in terms of profitability, sales growth, return on assets, cash flow, and job security.

-Table 35: Path coefficient, t-statistics and p-values of access to finance and performance using PLS

-Path between Unobserved variables Path Coefficient t-statistics p-value ACCESS -> PERF 0.0778 1.6515 0.0496

-- significant at 0.05 level

-Table 36: Path coefficient, t-statistics and p-values of access to finance and performance using OLS

-Path between Unobserved Variables Path Coefficient Robust Std.
-Err. t-statistics p -value ACCESS -> PERF 0.116 0.052 2.250 0.025

-- significant at 0.05 level

-The finding of a positive and significant relationship between access to external finance and performance is in line with results reported by Bhaird and Lucey (2006), Iakovleva (2004), Eeden et al. (2004), Indarti and Langenberg (2004), Bukvic and Bartlett (2003) and Pissarides (1999), that access to finance as a key factor in SME performance.

-Investment readiness on performance of Small and Medium-scale Enterprises

-To test the effect of investment readiness on performance, three constructs were developed to capture investment readiness in this study: owner/manager readiness, consisting of owners/managers' experience, education, age, sex; business readiness, comprising financial leverage ratio, and size; and information readiness, measured in terms of financial information.
+Table 35: Path coefficient, t-statistics and p-values of access to finance and Path between Unobserved variables Path Coefficient t-statistics p-value 0.0778 ACCESS -> PERF - significant at 0.05 level Table 36: Path coefficient, t-statistics and p-values of access to finance and performance using OLS Path Coefficient Robust Std.
+Err. t-statistics p-value Path between 0.025 2.250 Unobserved 0.052 Variables 0.116 ACCESS -> PERF The finding of a positive and significant relationship between access to - significant at 0.05 level Source: Field data, 2012 external finance and performance is in line with results reported by Bhaird and Lucey (2006), Iakovleva (2004), Eeden et al. (2004), Indarti and Langenberg (2004), Bukvic and Bartlett (2003) and Pissarides (1999), that access to finance as a key factor in SME performance.
+Investment readiness on performance of Small and Medium-scale To test the effect of investment readiness on performance, three constructs were developed to capture investment readiness in this study: owner/manager readiness, consisting of owners/managers' experience, education, age, sex; business readiness, comprising financial leverage ratio, and size; and information readiness, measured in terms of financial information.
 It was expected that owners/managers' experience, education, business size and financial information would have a positive effect on performance, and that the relationship between owners/managers' age, sex and financial leverage and performance would be negative.
 The path coefficients, t-values and p-values for each of the hypothesised relationships associated with the objective are summarised in Table 37 and 38.

-Table 37: Path coefficient, t-statistics and p-values of investment readiness and performance using PLS
+Table 37: Path coefficient, t-statistics and p-values of investment readiness

-Path between Unobse rved Variables Path Coefficient t-statistics p -value
+and performance using PLS Path Coefficient t-statistics p -value

-AGE -> PERF 0.1477 1.7237 0.0427
+Deth hatween Unobserved Variables Paul Coerre 1.7237 0.0427

+Path between Once 0.14774 0 8545 0.1966

-EDU -> PERF 0.0464 0.8545 0.1966
+AGE -> PERF 0.0464 1 2069 0.1140

-EXP -> PERF 0.0593 1.2069 0.1140
+EDU -> PERF 0.0593 1.2007 0.0016

-FI -> PERF 0.1274 2.9557 0.0016
+EXP -> PERF 0.1274 2.9557 0.0010

+0.000 0.0839 0.4600

-FLR -> PERF 0.0000 0.0839 0.4666
+FI -> PERI 0.0000 0.7387 0.2302

-SEX -> PERF 0.0339 0.7387 0.2302
+FLR -> PERF 0.0339 0.3716 0.3552

-SIZE -> PERF 0.0030 0.3716 0.3552
+SEX -> PERF 0.0030

+OUTE > DERF